-Learn how to enter an opening balance for bank, credit card, and other types of accounts.
+Learn how to enter an opening balance for a bank, credit card, and other types of accounts.

 When you create a new account in QuickBooks Online, pick a day to start tracking all of your business transactions.
 You enter the balance of your real-life bank account for the day you pick so QuickBooks matches your bank records from the start.